 (3) The Bank is to comply with any requirement made under subsection (2).

 [11.
-Deleted by No. 8 of 2009 s.
+Deleted: No. 8 of 2009 s.
 24.]

-12. Consultation
+12. R & I Holdings and the Bank to consult

 R & I Holdings and the board of directors of the Bank must consult fully in relation to all matters necessary or convenient to give effect to a privatisation order.

-13. Proceeds
+13. Proceeds of privatisation, application of

 (1) The proceeds of privatisation of the Bank are to be applied by R & I Holdings —